Erniskucuk/Calculator/README.md

 # Calculator
-simple calculator using HTML CSS and Javascript
+simple calculator using HTML CSS and Javascript.
-Using great solution with JS function EVAL
+Using great solution with JS function EVAL!!!